US OKs gold mine exploratory drilling in eastern Idaho

 A Canadian mining company hoping to build an open-pit gold mine in Idaho west of Yellowstone National Park can resume exploratory drilling

-BOISE, Idaho -- A Canadian mining company hoping to build an open-pit gold mine in Idaho west of Yellowstone National Park can resume exploratory drilling, the U.S. Forest Service said Friday.
+BOISE, Idaho -- A Canadian mining company hoping to build a gold mine in Idaho west of Yellowstone National Park can resume exploratory drilling, the U.S. Forest Service said Friday.

 The agency said it had approved Excellon Idaho Gold’s Kilgore Gold Exploration Project in the Caribou-Targhee National Forest in Clark County.
 Excellon Idaho is a subsidiary of Toronto, Ontario-based Excellon Resources Inc.

-Note: This story has been updated to correct the name of a creek where water for drilling for the project would come from.
-It is Corral Creek, not Coral Creek.